100thCoin/AccuracyCoin/README.md

   1: The DMA did not occur on the correct CPU cycle.
   2: The DMC DMA did not correctly emulate the bus conflict with the APU registers.
   3: The DMC DMA bus conflict should clear the APU Frame Counter Interrupt Flag.

+### DMC DMA + OAM DMA
+  1: The DMC DMA timing in your emulator is off.
+  2: The overlapping DMAs did not spend the correct number of CPU cycles.

+### Explicit DMA Abort
+  1: The DMC DMA timing in your emulator is off.
+  2: The aborted DMAs did not spend the correct number of CPU cycles.

+### Implicit DMA Abort
+  1: The DMC DMA timing in your emulator is off.
+  2: The aborted DMAs did not spend the correct number of CPU cycles.
+  3: The 1-cycle DMA should not get delayed by a write cycle, rather it just shouldn't occur in that case.
+  4: If the sample was set to keep looping, the DMC DMA timing in your emulator is off.

 ### PPU Reset Flag
   1: The PPU registers shouldn't be usable before the end of the first VBlank.